theiiienrique/theiiienrique.github.io/docs/wordpress.md

 ## Update the site menu

-Complete the following steps to update the site menu:
+To update the site menu, follow these steps:

 <Stepper>